BentleyOph/ZTA/README.md

 ![Framework](https://img.shields.io/badge/Framework-Flask-red)
 ![Auth](https://img.shields.io/badge/Authentication-Keycloak-yellow)

-This project is a comprehensive implementation of a Zero Trust Architecture (ZTA) platform designed to provide secure, dynamic, and context-aware access control to protected resources.
+This project is an implementation of a Zero Trust Architecture (ZTA) platform designed to provide secure, dynamic, and context-aware access control to protected resources.
 The system moves beyond traditional perimeter-based security by continuously evaluating trust and enforcing granular policies for every access request.

 It integrates a dynamic **Trust Engine**, a configurable **Policy Engine**, and a **Flask-based Web UI**, all orchestrated through a peer-to-peer communication network.
 Authentication and identity management are handled by **Keycloak**, while a sophisticated **Privileged Access Management (PAM)** module provides secure, just-in-time access using Shamir's Secret Sharing for multi-party approval.